api3dao/oev-docs/docs/oev-searchers/in-depth/data-feeds/index.md

 Signed APIs store the data pushed by Airnode feeds and expose them to the public via an API.
 As mentioned, base feed updates are delayed, permissionless and can be updated by anyone.
-The OEV feeds are real-time and can only be used by the OEV auction winner.
+The OEV feeds are real-time and can only be updated by the OEV auction winner.
 Api3 runs Signed APIs and makes them publicly available.
 They are deployed on AWS, ensuring maximum uptime and reliability.